CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/SNMP-Server-Commands.md

 ## nv show service snmp-server username \<username-id>\ auth-sha \<auth-id>\ encrypt-des

-Shows information about the specified SNMP server username with the specified SHA authentication password that also includes an AES or DES encryption password to encrypt the contents of the request and response packets.
+Shows information about the specified SNMP server username and SHA authentication password that also includes an AES or DES encryption password to encrypt the contents of the request and response packets.

 ### Command Syntax